Salado: The Drinking Water Crisis in Uruguay | Translation

 [Nausícaa]: Why do you say they are disposable measures?

-[Luis]: Because once the rains are regularized or we have heavy precipitationwe return to normal rain or even heaty rain, the natural flow of the Santa Lucía River would break that embankment, and an embankment that cost around half a million dollars would become nothing or turn into soil at the bottom of the river and therefore unusable.
+[Luis]: Because once we return to normal rain or even heaty rain, the natural flow of the Santa Lucía River would break that embankment, and an embankment that cost around half a million dollars would become nothing or turn into soil at the bottom of the river and therefore unusable.
 If there is a subsequent water deficit after those precipitations, a new embankment would need to be built to retain the water again.

 [Nausícaa]: If the remaining dam were to break due to rain, it would be a sign that the water flow is recovering.
 But ultimately, as Luis explained to us, in a new scenario of such intense drought, a new one would have to be built, and public money would have been wasted.

-[Nausícaa]: Because by carrying outbuilding the works under the water crisis decree, processes were expedited, and some important steps were overlooked.
+[Nausícaa]: Because by building the works under the water crisis decree, processes were expedited, and some important steps were overlooked.

 [Luis]: It skipped many bidding processes and environmental impact studies.
 That is, those environmental impact studies were not conducted.
 And part of those pipes passes through protected areas.
 These are from the Santa Lucía River, which were dismantled for the transport of that water and those pipes.